glotzerlab/hoomd-blue/ARCHITECTURE.md

 ### Base Data Model

 #### Definitions
-- added: An object is associated with a simulation
+- added: An object is associated with a `Simulation`.
-- attached: An object has its corresponding C++ class instantiated and is connected to a simulation
+- attached: An object has its corresponding C++ class instantiated and is connected to a `Simulation`.
 - unattached: An object's data resides in pure Python and may be or not be added.
-- type parameter: An attribute that must be specified for all types or groups of types of a set length
+- type parameter: An attribute that must be specified for all types or groups of types of a set length.

 In Python, many base classes exist to facilitate code reuse.
 This leads to very lean user facing classes, but requires more fundamental understanding of the model